 Sunset as seen from Thorness BayImage: wighthag via CC BY 2.00

 However, this is the first beach available for a vessel with a berth in the Southampton Waters area.
-It is also very sheltered from the prevailing winds, and there is plenty of boating action in the western Solent to watch go by.
-Once ashore, the disadvantageous ledge provides a shallow, safe bathing area that is several degrees warmer on a sunny day and forms a lagoon at high tide along the shore, making it ideal for a family boat.
-Moreover, young, or indeed not so young, palaeobotanists can land on the tiny private beaches found at the foot of Burnt Wood to discover Thorness Bay’s marls, which are full of unique fossilised specimens from the Tertiary period.
+It is also well sheltered from the prevailing winds, and there is plenty of boating action in the western Solent to watch.
+Once ashore, the disadvantageous ledge provides a shallow, safe bathing area that is several degrees warmer on a sunny day and forms a lagoon along the shore at high tide, making it ideal for a family boat.
+Moreover, young, or indeed not so young, palaeobotanists can land on the tiny private beaches found at the foot of Burnt Wood to discover Thorness Bay's marls, which are full of unique fossilised specimens from the Tertiary period.

 What facilities are available?

 There are no facilities in Thorness Bay.
-All facilities may be found in Cowes, three miles eastward.Any security concerns?
+All facilities may be found in Cowes, three miles eastward.Useful Local Contacts

 Never an issue known to have occurred to a vessel anchored of this remote location.With thanks to: